amethyst/rustrogueliketutorial/book/src/chapter_4.md

 ## Making a corridor

 Two disconnected rooms isn't much fun, so lets add a corridor between them.
-We're going to need some comparison functions, so we have to tell Rust to import them (at the top of `map.rs`): `use std::cmp::{max, min};`.
+We're going to need some comparison functions, so we have to tell Rust to import them (at the top of `map.rs`): `use std::cmp::{max, min};`. `min` and `max` do what they say: they return the minimum or maximum of two values.
+You could use `if` statements to do the same thing, but some computers will optimize this into a simple (FAST) call for you; we let Rust figure that out!

 Then we make two functions, for horizontal and vertical tunnels:

 ```rust
 fn apply_horizontal_tunnel(map: &mut [TileType], x1:i32, x2:i32, y:i32) {